 Leave the planning to us!
 Pick up a flat of plants based on a theme pre-selected by our garden experts.

 Leave the planning to us!

 Pick-up a flat of plants pre-selected by our garden experts.
 If you're short on time or don't take pleasure in browsing the enormous selection of plants at the 2014 May Edible Plant Sale, get a Gardens to Go!
 This is the fastest shopping option.
 Choose from these themes:

 We cannot make any substitutions.
 If you want to do that, the main sale is best for you!
 If not all of the plants on the list meet our standards, we might need to make plant replacements.
 In that case, we'll do our best to find the best match.

 Pre-pay below with Paypal and pick up your order at the sale!

-Go directly to the Gardens to Go tent, choose which ones you'd like, and pay at that time.
-The pre-paid Gardens to Go are no longer available.
+Go directly to the Gardens to Go tent, choose which ones you'd like, and pay upon arrival.

 Choose from these options: